Health and wellbeing strategy 2022 - 2027

 It is well known that a wide range of factors (such as education, employment, and housing) drive good health, and the events of recent months have shown how everyone has a role to play in creating the conditions that enable people to be healthy.
 Therefore, one of the key objectives of this strategy is to consider health and wellbeing as ‘everyone’s business’ and aim for its integration into all that we do.

 The approach is also about strengths (jobs, housing, healthy lifestyles) which develop resilience to potential harms.
-This includes preventing illness, but also wider benefits, such as improved mental wellbeing, less reliance on specialist services, improved educational achievements, reduced isolation and loss of independence, safeguarding risks and crime.
+There are multiple benefits including improved mental wellbeing, less reliance on specialist services, improved educational achievements, reduced isolation and loss of independence, safeguarding risks and crime.

 Creating communities and environments that enable healthy choices and delivering high quality support to keep people independent and well.
 We will think ‘health’ in all that we do.